The Songs of a Young Nation Competition

 The Challenge

-From the Revolution to Reconstruction, America’s first century (1770–1877) was filled with triumph, turmoil, and transformation.
+From the Revolution to Reconstruction, America’s first century — our official date range is 1770-1877 — was filled with triumph, turmoil, and transformation.
 Your task is simple but exciting: create a song that bridges generations, connecting today’s listeners to the emotions, struggles, and aspirations of the people who shaped our nation.
 Your song can reimagine a piece from the period or be an entirely new composition inspired by it.
 Whatever your approach, let your music illuminate the past and inspire hope for America's future.

 The Categories

-• Best Historical Treatment: Reimagine the music of 1770–1877.
+- Best Historical Treatment: Reimagine the music of 1770–1877.
 Take a ballad, hymn, march, or folk song from the era and make it speak to today.
-Whether you stay true to its roots or spin it into something entirely new, show us how old notes can carry fresh meaning.
+This category honors authenticity and reinterpretation — rewarding musicians who can breathe new life into traditional material, whether by staying true to its roots or giving it a bold, modern spin.

-• Best New Composition: Write an original piece inspired by America’s first century.
-Let the stories of Revolution, abolition, war, and rebirth shape your sound.
-This award celebrates new music that channels the spirit of the era while speaking powerfully to the present.
+- Best Original Composition: Write a brand-new piece inspired by America’s first century.
+From Revolution to abolition, war to rebirth, let the stories and struggles of the era shape your sound.
+This award celebrates pure creativity — new music that channels the spirit of the past while speaking powerfully to the present.

-• Best Performance: Deliver a performance that brings the past roaring to life.
-This category honors standout vocals or instrumentals — the energy, feeling, and artistry that makes an audience sit up and listen.
+- Best Performance: Deliver a performance that brings the past roaring to life.
+This category levels the field — honoring artistry itself, whether your piece is original, adapted, or instrument-driven.
+Standout vocals or instrumentals, packed with energy, feeling, and expression, are what will make an audience sit up and listen.

 Submissions can be in any genre: folk, traditional American, classical, country, hip-hop, electronic, rock, solo vocal performance — even mashups that fuse past and present.